allyourcodebase/orca/README.md

 ## Usage
 ### Building an app
-This build script exposes a `addApp` function that applications can use to compile, link and bundle their applications.
+This build script exposes a `addApp` function that Orca application developers can use to compile, link and bundle their applications.

 Usage example:
 ```zig